Figuring out how to write headlines that sell (or subheadlines) for a homepage isn’t the easiest of tasks.

 Looking at the stats may not sound interesting to you, but sometimes it’s the headline you didn’t think at all that does the best.
 So, real quick, let’s take a look at an example that I mean.

 LeadPages (click here to try Leadpages for 14 days risk-free!) is a GREAT software you can use to play around and test copy before putting it on your website somewhere else.
 Let me show you what I mean!

 We decide with our emotions first, and our rationale secondly (listen to this great podcast from Think Creative Collective where my friend and sweet client Natalie Franke explains how our brains work in this regard!).

-So, message in the benefit that your reader wants … why does this even matter to them?
+So, message-in the benefit that your reader wants in the headline … why does this even matter to them?

 6. Does it draw them to the next line?

 Finally, your headline has ONE job to do, and one job only: to get your reader to read the NEXT line of copy.